winterviewtemphidden/web-launch/README.md

-# web-launch
+# Welcome to the Party
-welcome to the party
+Check the mockup folder for design references and the assets folder for all assets you would possibly need.